apache/mxnet/docs/faq/distributed_training.md

 Here, different devices are assigned the task of learning different parts of the model.
 Currently, MXNet supports Model parallelism in a single machine only.
 Refer [Training with multiple GPUs using model parallelism](https://mxnet.incubator.apache.org/versions/master/how_to/model_parallel_lstm.html) for more on this.

-## How does distributed training work?
+## How Does Distributed Training Work?
-The architecture of distributed training in MXNet is as follows:
+The following concepts are key to understanding distributed training in MXNet:
-#### Types of processes
+### Types of Processes
 MXNet has three types of processes which communicate with each other to accomplish training of a model.
 - Worker: A worker node actually performs training on a batch of training samples.
 Before processing each batch, the workers pull weights from servers.